Locations:

 What could happen if you put ice on a burn?

-Ice or very cold water has the ability to decrease blood flow and numb the applied area.
-On a strained joint or muscle and with minor cuts, using ice to reduce swelling or cold water to clean the area might not be a terrible idea if you’re using it for only a brief period of time.
+Ice or very cold water can decrease blood flow and numb the area where it’s applied.
+On a strained muscle and or with minor cuts, using ice to reduce swelling or cold water to clean the area might not be a terrible idea (if used briefly).

 Advertisement